 They totally wowed me and my bf back in June so I was beyond pumped to check out their latest.
 Although I really enjoyed interacting with the art, XYZT was better IMHO.
 There was more to play with – SOA only really had 4 different areas, but before we talk more, I want to show you guys a video I put together (footage by Sung Shin).

 My favorite room was the one pictured in :50.
 I felt like I was in lava lamp, and I had a lot of fun messing around with the lights!
 You control them with movement, and as you can see at :57, you can even “write” on the wall.
 They also had two cool sections with effects triggered by clapping (see :10 and :31).
 I’m cheesing hardcore because I’m apparently a 10-year-old at heart!

 Andddd last but not least, if you look at 1:04, you can see me drawing my bea-YOU-tiful leaf (because all leaves have hearts obvi).
 Well, after you finish creating your own masterpiece, you put it in one of their mail shoots and a few minutes later, it shows up on their main installation (!!!)

 For those of you interested, Spirit of Autumn has two viewings (daytime vs evening).
-Daytime tickets (from 10-4PM) cost $12 a pop and $8 for kids, students, seniors (65+) & military.
+Daytime tickets (from 10-4PM) cost $12 and $8 for kids, students, seniors (65+) & military.
 Evening admission (from 6-10PM) is $20 per person and is only open to adults 21+.
-Each ticket is good for ONE hour, and I recommend purchasing them online.
+Each ticket is good for one hour, and I recommend purchasing them online.
 Alright guys, that’s it for today!
-What did you guys think of the new Artechouse exhibit?
-Would you go?
+What did you guys think of the new Artechouse exhibit – would you go?
 Make sure you let me know by leaving a comment below.